 Step 8 – We’re not done yet! – Plain text passwords time

 But wait, there’s more.
-The first thing that comes to mind is the Microsoft Data Protection Application Programming Interface (DPAPI) data Blob Decryption!
-Rudimentary of course.
+With some research, I found these are encrypted using the Microsoft Data Protection Application Programming Interface (DPAPI) data Blob Decryption.

 At the time of writing, to actually perform the decryption there are very limited options.
 I found one program called “Windows Password Recovery” that can actually do the encryption of another computer’s DPAPI using the CREDHIST and SMI identifier.

 Let’s plug in our cracked password, CREDHIST file, appropriate SMI Identifier for DPAPI Blob, actual exported DPAPI Blob hex data, and hit go!

 Bam, plaintext passwords/session cookies.

 - this means a secure wireless passwords, ethernet physical security, trusted users only, guest networks, network segretation/VLANs, etc.